Professional services firms: Are your internal controls up to par?

 - What controls do we have in place around accounting accuracy?
 There should be processes in place for monitoring write-offs, reconciling accounts, disbursing cash, and making journal entries.
 Do you have a designated financial review committee?
 Are you ensuring proper segregation of duties?

 - Do we have an effective, reliable process for gathering and analyzing data?
-It’s important to have the technology and processes to collect and export the data you need to perform analytics.
+It’s important to have the technology and processes to collect and export the data you need to perform analytics, or even perform a more robust continuous monitoring program.

 - If our business is internationally active: Does our organization have strong controls in place to ensure we meet the provisions of the Foreign Corrupt Practices Act (FCPA)?
 In light of the Yates Memorandum in 2015, the U.S. Department of Justice stepped up enforcement and actions against organizations that violate FCPA.
 It’s important to ensure your foreign operations are well-versed in what is acceptable and what’s not.